Sywooch/yii-ecommerce/README.md

         ],
     ],
 ```
-To change theme you can use Yii2 view component for this `config/web.php`:
+To change theme you can use Yii2 view component, added to `config/web.php` following:
 ```
 'components' => [
     ...,
     'view' => [
         'theme' => [
             'pathMap' => [
-                '@vendor/webdoka/yii-ecommerce/views' => '@app/views',
+                '@vendor/webdoka/yii-ecommerce/views' => '@app/views', // "@app/view" You can specify path to your theme path
             ],
         ],
     ],